Generalized Perfect Matrices: Acknowledgement

 \section{Acknowledgement}

 We like to thank Valentin Dannenberg for his very useful insight on our non-IR example and on generalized perfectness in general.
+Moreover, we like to thank the anonymous referee for his highly beneficial and thoughtful comments.
 Both authors gratefully acknowledge support by the German Research Foundation (DFG) under grant SCHU 1503/8-1.

 [keyword={ref}]